IbrahimKhan7208/investment-research-bot/README.md

 <div align="center">

-**Built to understand production RAG systems from the ground up — one node at a time.**
+**Built to understand production RAG & LangGraph systems from the ground up — one node at a time.**

 </div>